Alex Bregman Preview, Player Props: Astros vs. Padres

 Alex Bregman At The Plate

-- Bregman leads Houston with a slugging percentage of .449, fueled by 50 extra-base hits.
+- Bregman leads Houston in slugging percentage (.449) thanks to 51 extra-base hits.

-- Among the qualifying hitters in MLB, his batting average ranks 46th, his on-base percentage ranks 15th, and he is 70th in the league in slugging.
+- Among the qualifying hitters in MLB play, he ranks 40th in batting average, 16th in on-base percentage, and 66th in slugging.

-- Bregman is batting .455 during his last games and is riding a six-game hitting streak.
+- Bregman will look to extend his seven-game hitting streak.
+He's batting .409 in his last outings.

-- Bregman has had an RBI in 57 games this year (40.4%), including 23 multi-RBI outings (16.3%).
-He has also driven in three or more of his team's runs in eight contests.
+- In 57 games this season (40.1%), Bregman has picked up an RBI, and in 23 of those games (16.2%) he had two or more.
+He has also driven home three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.